easybuilders/easybuild/docs/Hooks.rst

     * ``pre_package_hook``, ``post_package_hook``
     * ``pre_testcases_hook``, ``post_testcases_hook``
     * ``end_hook`` *(only called once in an EasyBuild session)*
+    * ``module_write_hook`` *(can be called anytime, available since EasyBuild v4.4.1)*

 All functions implemented in the provided Python module for which the name ends with ``_hook`` are considered.

-If any ``*_hook`` functions are encountered that do not match with any of the available hooks, an error is reported.
+If any ``*_hook`` functions are encountered that do not match any of the available hooks, an error is reported.
-EasyBuild will try to provide suggestions for available hooks that closely match with the encountered unknown hook.
+EasyBuild will try to provide suggestions for available hooks that closely match the encountered unknown hook.

 For example::